corona-python/corona-model/README.md

 **What If We Eliminated Testing?**
 ![USA No Testing](https://raw.githubusercontent.com/wiki/corona-python/corona-model/images/no_testing.png)

 **What If We Started Testing Earlier?
-We'd Save Over 100,000 Lives!**
+We'd Prevent Economic Chaos and Suffering**

 ![USA No Testing](https://raw.githubusercontent.com/wiki/corona-python/corona-model/images/test_early.png)